-In their final location, your Prefaces can have a stage width somewhat wider than the speakers themselves.
-On well-recorded music, the instruments can extend beyond the edges of each speaker (left and right), yet a vocalist should appear directly in the middle.
-The size of the instruments should be neither too large nor too small, subject to the intent and results of each unique audio recording.
+In their final location, the Montage's should have a stage width somewhat wider than the speakers themselves.
+On well-recorded music, the instruments should extend beyond the edges of each speaker to the left and to the right, yet a vocalist should appear directly in the middle.
+The size of the instruments should be neither too large nor too small.
 Additionally, you should find good clues as to stage depth.
-Make sure that the vertical alignment, distance from the front wall, and toe-in is exactly the same for both speakers.
+Make sure the vertical alignment, distance from the front wall, and toe-in, is exactly the same from one speaker to the other.
 This will greatly enhance the quality of your imaging.